ayush51/tutorial/tutorial.md

 ### Introduction

 Welcome to the Surfly tutorial!
-Here you will find a detailed description on how to integrate Surfly into your website, and adapt it to your needs.
+Here you will find a detailed description on how to integrate Surfly into your website using the Surfly widget.

 The tutorial covers: